Are parties a part of our faith?

 From that perspective, I feel reasonably assured that God approves of a good party.

-Latona is a Catholic Courier staff writer.
+Latona is a staff writer for the Catholic Courier.